In the U.S., there are two kinds of states when it comes to auto accidents. Those are tort or fault states and no-fault states.

 In tort states, drivers are required to carry liability insurance.
 If one driver causes an accident with another driver, the injured party (who was not at fault) makes a claim on the other driver’s auto insurance.

-To answer your question, yes, you should have a personal injury lawyer litigate your claim under certain circumstances.
+To answer your question, yes, you should have a personal injury lawyer for a car accident that wasn’t your fault.

 The Rule of Thumb When Hiring a Lawyer for Car Accident that Wasn’t My Fault

 We’re not here to take your money or to waste your time.
 Indeed, there is an endless supply of car accidents to litigate.
 The question you want to know is: Should I hire an attorney to litigate my claim against an at-fault driver.

 The rule of thumb is this: You can submit a claim if you want and get some money back but if you have serious injuries, you should hire an attorney.
 By “serious” we mean any injury that will require you to miss any time from work.
 If you get out of the accident with a couple of scratches and body damage to your car, the insurance companies are usually pretty good about paying for the repairs.

 What they’re not so good about is paying for repairs to you personally.
 The reason is that there are a number of people that attempt to scam insurance companies by claiming significant irreparable damage to their bodies when none really exist.